cory2067/vim-tmux-conf/README.md

 # vim-tmux-conf
 my .vimrc and .tmux.conf

-tested with tmux 2.8, may break with newer/older versions
+tested with tmux 3.1b, may break with older versions

 # Install
 run `./install` from within this directory to create symlinks to .vimrc and .tmux.conf